ptrgags/affine-font-indeed/README.md

   some special characters on an ad-hoc basis.
 I do not plan to expand to lowercase or non-English characters.
 If you want to contribute more characters, please let me know.
+* The script randomizes colors for the xforms automatically.
+If you need a different pallete or evenly-spaced colors, do this in Apophysis

 ## How it Works